-Sergeant O'Reilly was waked at Smith-Corcoran Funeral Home located at 6150 North Cicero Avenue and his funeral mass was held at St. Ignatius Church.
+Sergeant O’Reilly was waked at Smith-Corcoran Funeral Home located at 6150 North Cicero Avenue.
+His funeral mass was held at St. Ignatius Church.
 He was laid to rest on March 20, 2003 in Calvary Cemetery, 301 Chicago Avenue, Evanston, Illinois.
 His grave is located in Graves 3 and 4, Lot 5, Block 34, Section I.

 Sergeant Philip John O’Reilly, Sr., born December 23, 1961, received his Probationary Appointment to the Chicago Police Department on November 17, 1986 and attended the Jackson Street Police Academy.

 Sergeant O’Reilly was a member of the Police Benevolent & Protective Association.
 He was survived by his wife, Bethany Marie (nee Munson), age 47; children: Elizabeth Claire, age 5, Karl Bernard, age 28, Michael, Philip John, Jr., Therese and Thomas Ryan, age 21; siblings: Denis Hugh, Edward Michael (Linda), Ellen Patricia (Angel) Garcia, James Vincent Leo (Suzanne), Julie Elizabeth (Jose) Castillo, Paul Cornelius (Laurie) and Reverend Gerald Kevin.
 One of his brothers also served as a sergeant with Chicago Police Department.